wangyz1999/Attention-ASIST/asist/README.md

   HIGH_VALUE_MISMATCH_PENALTY_COEFF: 0.004  # coefficient 1
   LATE_RUBBLE_PENALTY_COEFF: 1.757          # coefficient 2

-graph_size: 25                  # Graph size: number of all objective nodes that medic need to consider,
+graph_size: 25                  # Graph size: number of all objective nodes (no depot) that medic need to consider,
                                 #             here it is RUBBLE_GRAPH_SIZE + HIGH_VALUE_VICTIM_SIZE
 ```

+If everything goes well, you should see a newly trained engineer model pop up in the `outputs` folder.

+### Route Generator that takes in Trained Model and the Saturn Map and outputs optimal path and related time/distance analysis/plots

+See `asist/routeGenerator.ipynb`

 ### Interchangeable Terms